 Intestines propel food using muscle contractions called peristalsis that move through the entire length of the intestine (kind of like an earthworm) to help push the contents through.
 But when a foreign object like a string is caught at one end, the intestine literally "gathers" itself like fabric on a thread, resulting in a kind of accordion formation.
 The result is sudden severe vomiting and diarrhea, and rapid dehydration.
 Your veterinarian should evaluate any blockage situation to determine the best course of treatment.
 Surgery is often necessary to remove the obstruction.

 If the blockage is not promptly addressed, the resulting damage may become irreparable.
-Sharp objects may slice or puncture the bowel, and obstruction may interfere with blood flow to the organs and cause bowel tissue to die.
-Peritonitis is the result in either case and usually kills the victim.
+Sharp objects may slice or puncture the bowel, and obstruction from any objects may interfere with blood flow to the organs and cause bowel tissue to die.
+Peritonitis is the result in either case and usually proves fatal.

 Once located, the object will be removed.
 The veterinarian can sometimes do this with an endoscope down the puppy’s throat or the other direction up through his rectum, or with surgery.
 Any internal damage is repaired.
 If surgery can correct the problem before peritonitis sets in, most puppies fully recover.
-Should tissue die, the damaged sections of the intestine may be removed, and the living portions of bowel reattached; these puppies typically have a decent prognosis but a lot depends on the specific location of the surgery and the degree of damage that was present at the time.
+Should tissue die, the damaged sections of the intestine may be removed, and the living portions of the bowel reattached; these puppies typically have a decent prognosis but a lot depends on the specific location of the surgery and the degree of damage that was present at the time.